-Assessment Question (1) Public compliance (2) Private compliance (3) Stewardship (4) Citizenship 3.3.3 What processes and structures have been established to create a learning organization?
-Few processes, training or structures have been established for sharing safety- related lessons learned across the organization Have implemented a knowledge managemen system for sharing safety-related best practices and incidents throughout the organization · · All criteria met in "Private Compliance" option, plus processes exist for systematically using the knowledge management system and implementing safety-related best practices All criteria met in "Stewardship" option, plus these processes for tapping best practices in knowledge management system are used routinely and by nearly everyone
+Assessment Question (1) Public Compliance (2) Private Compliance (3) Stewardship (4) Citizenship workforce can respond quickly to upset conditions? protocols are reviewed regularly prepare the workforce leaders have instilled a "what could go wrong?" mentality 3.3.3 What processes and structures have been established to create a learning organization?
+Few processes, training or structures have been established for sharing safety-related lessons learned across the organization Have implemented a knowledge management system for sharing safety- related best practices and incidents throughout the organization All criteria met in "Private Compliance" option, plus processes exist for systematically using the knowledge management system and implementing safety-related best practices All criteria met in "Stewardship" option, plus these processes for tapping best practices in knowledge management system are used routinely and by nearly everyone